-Designed by Park Associati in collaboration with Storage Associati, the interiors are bright and comfortable and benefit from green leisure and informal meeting areas - the internal garden on the ground floor and the green patios on the first floor.
+Designed by storagemilano in collaboration with Park Associati, the interiors are bright and comfortable and benefit from green leisure and informal meeting areas - the internal garden on the ground floor and the green patios on the first floor.

-The Digital Factory helps revitalize an area of the city that from suburban environment is being turned into a vital area, returned to the urban and social fabric.
+The intervention follows a LEED quality and sustainability protocol, and is estimated to be awarded the "GOLD" class.
+The Digital Factory helps revitalize an area of the city that from suburban environment has been turned into a vital area, which is thus returned to the urban and social fabric.

 Interior Design: Storage Milano with the collaboration of Team Architecture and Store Design Essilor Luxottica